-What is Network Address Translation (NAT)? – NAT (Network Address Translation) – NAT is a feature that most people do not know but always use.
-The built-in NAT feature on ADSL modems converts Ip addresses when the computers on the network exit the internet.
+What is Network Address Translation (NAT)? – NAT is a feature that most people do not know but always use.
+In ADSL modems or Router devices such as Cisco, NAT (Network Address Translation) is built in by default.

 What is Network Address Translation (NAT)?

-These IP addresses used on the Internet are allocated from ICANN.
-Millions of people spend time on the internet every day.
-Do you think Ip addresses will suffice when we think that the number of people increases day by day and that these people are entering the internet?
+These IP addresses used on the Internet are allocated by ICANN.
+Millions of people spend every day on the Internet.
+Do you think that IPv4 IP addresses will be sufficient in the future when the number of people increases?
+Of course not!

 What Does NAT Do?

-When using these private IP addresses on the local network, a computer with 192.168.1.100 IP address is automatically converted to a general IP address by NAT as it exits over the internet.
+When using these private IP addresses on the local network, for example, a computer with an IP address of 192.168.1.100 is subjected to NAT to access the Internet.

 Active NAT Service over ADSL Modem;